 Other respected research institutions strongly recommend probiotics after a course of antibiotics.
 So why the controversy?

-It’s because for probiotics to positively affect your health they need to:
+It’s because for probiotics to affect your health positively, they need to:

-- Be live when you consume them
+- Be alive when you consume them.

-- Be present in sufficient numbers
+- Be present in sufficient numbers.

 - Survive being eaten